tal-diamant/pixi.js-learning-doc/readme.md

 ### addChild(child)
 As you just saw, to add anything to the stage we just use the `app.stage.addChild` function and this is what made the circles appear on screen.\
 So when things get added to the stage, thats when they get rendered.\
-Also `addChild` is not special to the stage, it's a container function, and since all `DisplayObjects` extend the container class anytime you want to nest one object in another just use its `addChild` function.
+Also `addChild` is not special to the stage, it's a `Container` function, and since all `DisplayObjects` extend the `Container` class anytime you want to nest one object in another just use its `addChild` function.

 ### Basic animation
 To add basic animations to your display objects (changing their display properties over time) we use the 'Ticker' class.
 When you initialize a ticker instance you pass it a callback function that runs on every 'tick'. in that function you change the display properties of whatever DisplayObject you want.
-The callback gets as an argument the delta-time (The time since the last tick). lets make our circles rotate:
+The callback gets as an argument the "delta-time" (I'll expand on that in a bit). lets make our circles rotate:
 ```
 let angle = 0